-Before we can dive in, let’s take a closer look at what are we’re really trying to achieve: when will we call it a day and say we’re done?
-Ideally, that is when publishing is democratic.
+Before we can dive in, let’s take a closer look at what we’re really trying to achieve: when will we call it a day and say we’re done?
+Ideally, that is when publishing is democratic, right?

 On the WordPress about page we see that the mission of WordPress is basically describing what WordPress aspires to be.
 Included in that description is the idea of democratising publishing, which sounds more like a value in that context (a.k.a. something we believe in).

 I believe that the real, grandiose, high aiming, long term impressive outcome, a.k.a. vission, of this long running project, WordPress, is in fact democratising publishing.

 Democratising publishing.
 But how?

 Well, let’s run with the idea that WordPress has the vision to democratise publishing.
 That makes “publishing” the market of WordPress and by democratising it WordPress is constantly creating more market, bringing publishing to more and more people.

 As a strategy, we are are going for a strategy of becoming the OS of the Web.
 Becoming the OS of the Web, it’s just a means to an end, it is not a visionary explanation how WordPress will democratise publishing.
 Therefore it’s a mere strategy.
 It is not a Mission to complete our Vision.
 So, to me it seems that WordPress is lacking a mission that explains the how.